 Scientists debate when the first humans migrated into the Columbia River Basin.
-According to John Eliot Allen, author, geologist and long-time professor at Portland State University, there are two well-accepted theories: the early arrivers and the late arrivers.
-The early arrivers would have come across the Bering Strait, or a land bridge, known as Beringia for its locale, from eastern Asia more than 30,000 years ago.
-The late arrivers theory holds that humans made this journey about 12,000 years ago.
+According to the writing of John Eliot Allen, author, geologist and long-time professor at Portland State University, there are two well-accepted theories: the early arrivers and the late arrivers.
+The early arrivers would have come across what is now the Bering Sea Strait on a land bridge known as Beringia from eastern Asia more than 30,000 years ago.
+The late arrivers theory holds that humans made this same journey about 12,000 years ago.

 The late-arrivers theory gained favor following the discovery in 2003 of a change in the DNA sequence of the Y chromosome of Siberian men that is estimated to have occurred 15,000 to 18,000 years ago.
 American Indians have the same DNA marker, dating to approximately the same time.
 This suggests the Americas first were settled 15,000 to 18,000 years ago.
 Also, other researchers have documented similarities in the rich profusion of native languages among peoples of the northeastern and northwestern Pacific coasts.